Big Ben

-Big Ben is the nickname for the Great Bell of the Great Clock of Westminster, and, by extension, for the clock tower which stands at the north end of the Palace of Westminster in London, England.
+Big Ben is the nickname for the Great Bell of the Great Clock of Westminster, and, by extension, for the clock tower that stands at the north end of the Palace of Westminster in London, England.
 Originally named the Clock Tower, the structure was renamed the Elizabeth Tower in 2012 to mark the Diamond Jubilee of Queen Elizabeth II.
 The clock is a striking clock with five bells.

 The tower was designed by Augustus Pugin and Sir Charles Barry in the Perpendicular Gothic style and was completed in 1859.
 It is decorated with stone carvings and features symbols related to the four countries of the United Kingdom and the Tudor dynasty.
 A Latin inscription celebrates Queen Victoria, under whose reign the palace was built.
 It stands 316 ft tall, and the climb from ground level to the belfry is 334 steps.
 Its base is square, measuring 40 ft on each side.
 The dials of the clock are 22.5 ft in diameter.

 The clock uses its original mechanism and was the largest and most accurate four-faced striking and chiming clock in the world upon its completion.
 It was designed by Edmund Beckett Denison and George Airy, the Astronomer Royal, and constructed by Edward John Dent and Frederick Dent.
-It is known for its reliability, and can be adjusted by adding or removing pre-decimal pennies from the pendulum.
+It is known for its reliability, and can be adjusted by adding or removing pre-decimal pennies to or from the pendulum.
 The Great Bell was cast by the Whitechapel Bell Foundry and weighs 13.5 LT.
 Its nickname, "Big Ben", derives from the tall Sir Benjamin Hall, who oversaw its installation.
 There are four quarter bells, which chime on the quarter hours.

 Big Ben is a British cultural icon.
 It is a prominent symbol of Britain and parliamentary democracy, and is often used in the establishing shot of films set in London.
+The tolling of the bells is broadcast live in the UK on BBC Radio 4 and internationally on both the BBC World Service and online on BBC Sounds twice a day, with an additional broadcast on Sundays.
 It has been part of a Grade I listed building since 1970, and in 1987 it was designated by UNESCO as a World Heritage Site.
 The clock and tower were renovated between 2017 and 2021, during which the bells remained silent (with a few exceptions).
+During this time, the BBC broadcast a recording of the bells on radio in replacement before the news.